Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file executes a script that displays all users and their home directories, sorted by users. based on the /etc/passwd file
 100-empty_casks
-This file writes a command that find all empty files and directories in the current directory and all sub-directories
+This file writes a command that find all empty files and directories in the current directory and all sub-directories 101-gifs
+This file executes a script that lists ll the files with a .gif extension in the current directory and all its sub-directories